aleen42/PersonalWiki/summary/ffmpeg/ffmpeg.md

 ##### Ubuntu 12.04

-- `./configure --extra-version=tessus --enable-avisynth --enable-fontconfig --enable-gpl --enable-libass --enable-libfreetype --enable-libgsm --enable-libmodplug --enable-libmp3lame --enable-libopencore-amrnb --enable-libopencore-amrwb --enable-libschroedinger  --enable-libsoxr --enable-libspeex --enable-libtheora --enable-libvo-aacenc --enable-libvo-amrwbenc --enable-libvorbis --enable-libvpx --enable-libwavpack --enable-libx264 --enable-version3`
+- `./configure --extra-version=tessus --enable-avisynth --enable-fontconfig --enable-gpl --enable-libass --enable-libfreetype --enable-libgsm --enable-libmodplug --enable-libmp3lame --enable-libopencore-amrnb --enable-libopencore-amrwb --enable-libschroedinger  --enable-libsoxr --enable-libspeex --enable-libtheora --enable-libvo-aacenc --enable-libvo-amrwbenc --enable-libvorbis --enable-libvpx --enable-libwavpack --enable-libx264 --enable-version3 --enable-static --enable-pic --enable-shared`

 - *Note: `--enable-libbluray` will cause problems when building opencv*
 - *Note: if you found that the libraries have not been installed, you can use `apt-get install` to install the related libraries. (always you can use `tab` key to find the `dev` edition to install)*